 Cropping a video with AVS Video Editor

-The cropping capabilities of this video editor are limited at best, even though AVS Video Editor offers two different ways to crop videos.
+The cropping capabilities of this video editor are limited, even though AVS Video Editor offers two different ways to crop videos.
 Here is the steps of how to crop videos with AVS video editor:

 1. Place the video clip on the timeline

 In order to be able to crop a video clip, you first need to drag and drop the clip from the 'Media Library' to the editor's video track.
 At this stage of the process, it may be useful to cut out the shot you want to crop from the rest of the clip so you can avoid applying the crop effect to the whole video clip.

 2. Crop Scale

 After preparing the footage you want to crop, right-click on it and select the 'Crop Scale' option from the menu.
 The 'Crop Scale' window will appear on the screen, you'll need to click on the 'Crop Scale' slider located directly above the 'OK' button.
 The slider will enable you to crop the video, but the effect you will be able to accomplish with this feature is far from great.

 The AVS Video Editor provides an alternative way of cropping a video to those users who find the 'Crop Scale' feature disappointing.
 If you would like to use the 'Pan and Zoom' effect as a cropping tool in AVS Video Editor.
 You need to click on the 'Effects' icon in the editor's main window and then drag the effect from the list onto the editor's visual effect track.